How to Make the Best No-Bake Reeses's Pie Ever

 - Be sure to lick all utensils before you wash them; it just tastes good and might bring back some wonderful childhood memories.

-- In a microwaveable container (glass preferred), melt half the bag of chocolate chips, 1 TBL butter and 1 TBL spoon cream.
+- In a microwaveable container (glass preferred), melt half the bag of chocolate chips, 1 tablespoon butter and 1 tablespoon spoon cream.

 - Do not overheat, you are just melting and mixing.
 Using a wire whisk mix the three ingredients until smooth